Menu

 the school?

-We were delighted to hear in December 2012 that the Governing Body had been awarded Governor Mark Accreditation, an official recognition of the effectiveness of governance at the school and the positive role played by governors in the school's development.
+We were delighted to hear in December 2012 that the LAC had been awarded Governor Mark Accreditation, an official recognition of the effectiveness of governance at the school and the positive role played by ACMs in the school's development.
 This accreditation takes account of a portfolio of evidence compiled over a period of 18 months so we were relieved and gratified that this lengthy process came to a very successful conclusion.
 In December 2016 we became the first school in the Royal Borough of Greenwich to be awarded Governor Mark Accreditation for the second time and we see this as a measure of our commitment to the critical appraisal of governance in the school.
 January 2023, following an NGA audit, we were deemed effective as a Governing Board.

-Register of Governors Business Interest
+Register of ACM Business Interest

 Currently, Sue Kimmins has a member of her family working in the school office.
 Kafayat Eletu is a governor at Willow Dene School.
 Sarah Catterall is a governor at Plumcroft Primary School.
 Rachel Ford is a member of the Challenge Board for the Maritime Trust.